Golden Retriever on a beach in summer

 • Fresh Fruit and Veg – Try freezing sliced carrots, green beans, sweet potato, apples (no seeds or core), banana or chunks of watermelon (skin and seeds removed).
 These make refreshing, healthy snacks — just be sure they’re an appropriate size for your dog and always supervise.

-5. Adapt your dogs exercise regime
+6. Adapt your dogs exercise regime - avoid walking

 Exercise raises your dog’s body temperature, and even a short walk in the midday sun can lead to overheating.
 In hot weather, it’s best to walk your dog early in the morning or later in the evening when it’s cooler.

-Before heading out, test the pavement temperature by placing the back of your hand on it for five seconds.
+Dog's paws dont usually get sunburned, but a hot pavement can cause painful burns in minutes.
+So before heading out, test the pavement temperature by placing the back of your hand on it for five seconds.
 If it’s too hot for your hand, it’s too hot for your dog’s paws.
+To help protect sensitive paw pads, try using a natural paw balm for added protection.

 Alternatively, swimming is a great low-impact way to exercise and cool down — just make sure the water is clean and safe.

-6. Keep Them Cool at Home
+7. Keep Them Cool at Home

 There are lots of easy ways to help your dog stay cool indoors and out: